samuelbalogh/remote/Readme.md

 Belle Beth Cooper, Exist co-founder

+I suggest going offline for at least an hour every day.
+It works like magic.

 ### Pair buddies, aka.
 Mr Rogers

 There is an interesting thing that both Trello and Zapier embrace, and that is a random pairing of people for a short, informal chat: